koireader/docs/source/index.html.md

 # Introduction

-Welcome to the KoiReader API!
-You can use our API to access KoiReader endpoints, which can get context from documents.
+KoiReader API is organized around REST.
+Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
+We support cross-origin resource sharing, allowing you to interact securely with our API from a client-side web application (though you should never expose your API key in any public website's client-side code).
+JSON is returned by all API responses, including errors.

-We have language bindings in Shell, Node.js, Python.
+We have language bindings for Shell, Node.js, Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 <!-- This example API documentation page was created with [KoiReader](https://github.com/lord/KoiReader).
 Feel free to edit it and use it as a base for your own API's documentation. -->